Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Conclusion

 \section{Conclusion}

-In this work, we proposed and evaluated a convolutional encoder-decoder with combined regularization from shape priors and adversarial network which achieved promising performance for the task of multi-bone segmentation on scarce and heterogeneous pediatric imaging datasets of the musculoskeletal system.
-The generalization abilities of the segmentation model was enhanced by the shape priors based regularization which enforced globally consistent shape predictions, and by the adversarial regularization which encouraged plausible delineations.
+In this work, we proposed and evaluated a partially pre-trained convolutional encoder-decoder with combined regularization from shape priors and adversarial network which achieved promising performance for the task of multi-structure bone segmentation on scarce heterogeneous pediatric imaging datasets of the musculoskeletal system.
+The generalization abilities of the segmentation model were enhanced by exploiting shape priors based regularization which enforced globally consistent shape predictions and an adversarial regularization which encouraged precise delineations.
+In addition, the proposed method exploited specific as well as shared bone features arising from multi-class annotations in order to improve segmentation performance.

 The obtained results bring new perspectives for the management of musculoskeletal disorders in pediatric population.
-Our framework could help evaluate treatment response and disease progression and may get integrated into biomechanical models for surgery planning.
-However, our framework is currently limited to bone tissue and future studies aim at improving our model to simultaneously detect other anatomical structures such as muscles or cartilages.
+Nevertheless, our framework is currently limited to bone tissues, hence in future we aim at improving our model to detect other anatomical structures such as shoulder muscles or ankle cartilages.
+The severity of the pathologies will then be computed on the basis of a more complete musculoskeletal modeling.